Information Disclosure Policy

 The Company regards IR activities as activities to enable shareholders and investors to understand the Company’s corporate management, activities, and strategies and to evaluate the Company’s corporate value appropriately.
 Therefore, the Company shall

 - 1)actively hold dialog with shareholders and investors and increase the transparency of management, and

 - 2)disclose the Company’s corporate information in an easy-to-understand, fair, timely, and accurate manner in order to increase understanding and trust towards the Company.

 2. Our investor relation management system

 In addition to IR activities for institutional investors both in Japan and abroad by CEO and CFO, the Company shall hold presentations for individual investors in Japan.
-Moreover, the Company shall set up IR Promotion Council chaired by CFO with members from Corporate Strategy, General Affairs & Human Resources, and Finance & Accounting departments.
+Moreover, the Company shall set up IR Promotion Council chaired by CFO with members from Corporate Strategy, CSR & General Affairs, and Finance & Accounting departments.
 IR Promotion Council shall deliberate comprehensive initiatives and basic plans related to IR, examine the details of information obtained through dialog with shareholders, etc., and report them appropriately.
 In addition, the Company shall ensure appropriate disclosure of material facts by centrally managing material facts such as facts related to account settlement under the “Timely Disclosure Rules” set by TSE.